 Who are the candidates?
 When I think of my single male friends, overwhelmingly, I consider them like brothers, and there’s no sexual vibe at all.
 The only other candidates would be former lovers, if we’ve been able to separate amicably and maintain a friendship.
 I’d be willing to try that, but then I’m concerned about that oxytocin bonding boost.
 Since I have already been in love with them once, I fear I’d get too bonded to them again, and stop putting out energy to be available for anyone else, even though I know there’s no romantic long term future with them.
 But the sensual touch sure would be nice!

 I would not return to a former lover whom I had loved for this experiment.
 It just seems full of potential problems, because your earlier emotions could kick in easily.

 Readers, help us here.
-Where did you find a sex buddy who was emotionally safe?
+Where did you find a friend with benefits who was emotionally safe?
 How did you approach a friend with an offer of FWB?
 I hope you’ll comment.